 How To Take Care Of Yourself

-Get them help and take care of yourself: Don’t be afraid to get your loved one the help they might need.
-The Lifeline is always here to talk or chat, both for crisis intervention and to support allies.
+Be a support and take care of yourself.
+Being a support for your loved one who attempted suicide can bring up your own feelings.
+The Lifeline is always here to talk or chat, both for crisis intervention and to support allies and family.
 Helping a loved one through a crisis is never easy.
-You might want to talk about your feelings with another friend or a counselor.
+Seeking out your own support from your own safe people or counselor can be helpful.

 Pablo plays a word game with himself to combat negative thinking, and it works!

 "It’s just getting into the habit of recognizing it and then putting the brakes on it.
 And you just kind of keep doing that."Read Pablo's Story

 Jordan, a suicide attempt survivor, says he was better able to cope with his depression once he accepted it.

 "It's important to have a healthy emotional balance...[and] the best way to find that is to know yourself…know what makes you happy."Watch Jordan's Story

 Jennifer wants to be a voice for those too afraid to speak up about mental illness and advocate for more accessible services.